vstinner/sixer/README.rst

 * Version 0.3

-  - Add "iterkeys", "six_moves", "stringio" and "all" operations
+  - Add "iterkeys", "six_moves", "stringio", "urllib" and "all" operations
   - Enhance the knownledge tables for modules (stdlib, third party, applications)